Designing-Hope/designing-hope.github.io/content/notes.md

 - If you're looking for more resources on Generalized Anxiety Disorder (GAD) visit <a href="https://www.adaa.org" class="note-highlight">Anxiety and Depression Association of America</a>.

-- Both definitions of "Hope" are sourced from <a href="http://www.webstersdictionary1828.com/" class="note-highlight">Webster's Dictionary 1828</a>.
+- Both definitions of "Hope" are sourced from Webster's Dictionary 1828>.

 <div class="divider-full">&nbsp;</div>